Guitar anatomy - learning the parts and the functions of the important parts

-# Guitar 'alphabet' - Shane uses guitar tablature notation (TAB) as a foundational language through which to teach the majority of the students' first songs.
-He's found that manuscript (or formal music notation - which he reads and does teach, eventually) is too much of a hurdle for beginner students to tackle when starting learning the instrument.
-By using TAB, he can engender within the student a high level of loyalty and enthusiasm which can then be used later to help with the introduction of more formal notation.
-Basically speaking, he gets the student loving the instrument - then they're OK with tackling something a little foreign, like manuscript!
+# Guitar 'alphabet' - I use guitar tablature notation (TAB) as a foundational language through which to teach the majority of the students' first songs.
+I've found that manuscript (or formal music notation - which I read and do eventually teach) is too much of a hurdle for beginner students to tackle when starting learning the instrument.
+By using TAB, I can engender within the student a high level of loyalty and enthusiasm which can then be used later to help with the introduction of more formal notation.
+Basically speaking, I get the student loving the instrument - then they're OK with tackling something a little foreign, like manuscript!

-Lessons are typically 30 minutes each week, or one hour every other week, though Shane is sometimes able to accommodate other arrangements if necessary.
+Lessons are typically 30 minutes each week, or one hour every other week, though I can accommodate other arrangements if necessary.

 Students need to supply their own guitars - preferably a nylon string/classical guitar (to start with) as the nylon strings are softer on the students' fingers so they tend to play/practice for longer!
 All other lesson materials are provided.

-Shane expects two main things from all students: one is honesty and the other is 20 - 30 minutes of practice each day.
+I expect two main things from all students: honesty and practice ie. 20-30 minutes of concentrated hard work every day.

 Honesty is with regards to the in-lesson attitude ... students must communicate if they don't understand something.
-Many feel pressure to appear that they've "got it all together" ...
-Shane debunks this notion, explaining the fallacy of building on a lack of knowledge.
-It really doesn't matter how many times he needs to explain something, in however many ways.
+Many feel pressure to appear that they've "got it all together" ... this is a fallacy: building on a lack of knowledge.
+It really doesn't matter how many times I need to explain something, in however many ways.
 We can only go forward once we're all on the same page.

 Practice is just that - high levels of repetition.
-The student can utilize any number of techniques Shane gives them to make their practice time for effective and enjoyable!!!
+The student can utilize any number of techniques I give them to make their practice time for effective and enjoyable!!!